wavefrontHQ/wavefront-sdk-doc-sources/java/wavefrontsender.md

 ## Overview

-You can send metrics, histograms, or trace data from your application to the Wavefront service using a Wavefront proxy or direct ingestions.
+You can send metrics, histograms, or trace data from your application to the Wavefront service using a Wavefront proxy or direct ingestion.

 * Use a [**Wavefront proxy**](https://docs.wavefront.com/proxies.html), which then forwards the data to the Wavefront service.
 This is the recommended choice for a large-scale deployment that needs resilience to internet outages, control over data queuing and filtering, and more.
 * Use [**direct ingestion**](https://docs.wavefront.com/direct_ingestion.html) to send the data directly to the Wavefront service.
 This is the simplest way to get up and running quickly.